Demographics

 Demographics is the study of populations, and from a demographic perspective, Westchester County’s population is growing, aging and becoming more diverse – racially, ethnically and linguistically (languages spoken).

-Westchester County has grown more diverse since 2008-12.
-The Hispanic population grew fastest, increasing by 24% from 2008-12 to 2018-22, followed by the Asian population (20%) and the African American population (6%).
-The white population decreased by 11% during this same time period but still makes up a large majority, with over 571,000 residents.
+Westchester County has grown more diverse since 2010-14.
+The Hispanic population grew fastest, increasing by 25% from 2010-14 to 2020-24, followed by the Asian population (16%), while the White population declined by 11%.
+The African American population decreased slightly (1%) over the same period.

 INDICATORS TREND | WESTCHESTER